 |Grid||The Tilemap Collider 2D component generates a Collider shape based on the shape of the Grid cell, which is determined by the selected Cell Layout of the Grid component.|

-You can use the Tilemap Collider 2D component together with the Composite Collider 2D component.
-When you add both components to the same Tilemap, Unity composites the Collider shapes of neighboring Tiles together.
-This smoothens the corners and edges between Collider shapes in neighboring Tiles.
+Use this Collider in conjunction with the Composite Collider 2D component.
+To composite the Collider shapes of neighboring Tiles together, add both to the same Tilemap.
+This smoothes out the corners and edges between the Collider shapes in neighbouring Tiles.

 This can also improve the performance for the Tilemap Collider, because fewer individual Collider shapes are involved in a physics update.
 This reduces the amount of calculations required.

 |PropertyA generic term for the editable fields, buttons, checkboxes, or menus that comprise a component.
 An editable property is also referred to as a field.
 More info

 |MaterialAn asset that defines how a surface should be rendered, by including references to the Textures it uses, tiling information, Color tints and more.
 The available options for a Material depend on which Shader the Material is using.
 More info